muammar/mkchromecast/README.md

 ```

 This will launch **mkchromecast** using `node.js` (or `ffmpeg` for **Linux**
-users) for doing the streaming part together with the `mp3` audio coding
+users), and will do the streaming part together with the `mp3` audio coding
 format.  `node.js` works decently, **however** I would like to point out that
 the node version of this implementation is ancient.
 Moreover, the `node.js`
 server tends to _fail_.
 In such a case, **mkchromecast** is able to restart the